cmb84scd/cmb84scd.github.io/index.md

 I moved into Software Development after spending over 16 years in retail.
 I used to look after 3 websites, two of which were originally in Word and I redid both in self taught HTML.
 This combined with me being thorough in my work led to a close friend suggesting programming.

-When I took redundancy, I had just started to teach myself C#.
-I then quickly moved onto Python to get a better understanding of coding.
+In February 2019 started to teach myself C# but switched to Python 3 months later to get a better understanding of coding.
 I found I was really enjoying it and in particular seeing the code working!
 I knew this would be a good job to do going forwards, so I attended Makers Academy Bootcamp.

 Going into the Bootcamp I thought my preference would be for frontend but as the course went on, I realised just how much I enjoy doing the logic side of things.
 Therefore my preference now is Backend Development.
 As result of attending Makers I now have knowledge of Ruby/Rails/Rspec, JS/Jasmine/Jest as well as Agile working and TDD.